-Playday events range from jubilee style street parties, festivals in parks or village greens, mass adventures in woodlands, fields, even beaches, and public events at community venues.
+Playday events range from street parties, festivals in parks or village greens, mass adventures in woodlands, fields, even beaches, and public events at community venues.
 From small-scale events to thousands of children taking part in events organised in parks and open spaces – Playday is celebrated by each community in a way that suits them.

 Campaigning for play

 As well as a celebration, Playday is an opportunity to campaign on issues affecting children’s play.

 Each year, we call on everyone to celebrate Playday and show why play is fundamental for children’s enjoyment of childhood, and vital for their health, well-being and development.
 In light of government cuts to play services across the country, it is more crucial than ever that we unite to stand up for play.